yisen-cai/data-structure/README.md

 - tests: include all tests, every single test file correspond to src file, and test module name start with Test*

-- googletest-src:
+- googletest:
-  This repo using git submodule to manage its googletest dependency
+  This repo using git submodule to manage its googletest dependency.

+- spdlog:
+  C++ log library.

 - hello